MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

     ![Create Your Packages dialog window shown](images/packaging-screen3.jpg)

     If you have already associated your project with an app in the Store, you also have an option to create packages for the associated Store app.
 If you choose **Sideloading**, Visual Studio will not generate the app package upload (.msixupload or .appxupload) file for Partner Center submissions.
-If you only want to sideload your app to run it on internal devices or for testing purposes, then you can select this option.
+If you only want to create an MSIX packge or bundle for non-Store distribution, then you can select this option.
 For more information, see [Sideload your app package](#sideload-your-app-package).

 4. On the next page, sign in with your developer account to Partner Center.
 If you don't have a developer account yet, the wizard will help you create one.